 What Might Cause a Heater to Turn Off Prematurely

-- Malfunctioning thermostat: A thermostat sending incorrect signals to the heater can create short-cycling.
-The thermostat might be reading temperatures incorrectly (a miscalibration) or have a bad connection to the heater’s control board.
+If the thermostat in your home is sending incorrect signals, it may be be the reason your heater keeps turning on and off.
+The thermostat might be reading temperatures incorrectly or have a bad connection to the heater’s control board.
 Technicians can recalibrate the thermostat or take care of other repairs so it operates the heater correctly.

-- Oversized heater: This is the most serious reason for short-cycling because it means the heating system was installed incorrectly in the first place.
+This is the most serious reason for short-cycling because it means the heating system was installed incorrectly in the first place.
 When a heater is too powerful for a home, it will heat up the living spaces so fast that the thermostat will shut the heater off prematurely.